Imperial Bedroom: Side two

 "Boy With a Problem" mixes midcentury torch with contemporary rock and connects prominent lyrical ideals throughout the record, including alcoholism, domestic violence, impotence, relationship dysfunction and lack of self-esteem.
 The song depicts a marriage going through a tough period, in which the husband is drinking again and both parties are committing acts of violence on one another.
 The ending gives a sense of hope that she will forgive him.
 In a stylistic detour, "Pidgin English" echoes 1960s psychedelia to a major extent.
-Mason observes that the vocals are double-tracked in both stereo channels, giving the appearance of dueling inner dialogues.
+Mason observes that the vocals are double-tracked in both stereo channels, giving the appearance of duelling inner dialogues.
 In an example of Imperial Bedrooms focus on breaking free from the static of daily life, the song offers an expansion on the themes of "Human Hands", with Perone stating that it displays "numerous images of people's inability to articulate their emotions in a stream-of-consciousness style and contrasts the resulting confusion with the oft-repeated fade-out phrase "P.S.
 I love you".
 Costello elaborates that "among the colloquialisms and lyrical puzzles of 'Pidgin English', there is a longing for the simple words to express love".

 "You Little Fool" is a more straightforward number akin to mid-1960s pop equipped with a harpsichord; the author Mick St. Michael viewed it as "one step" from the Rolling Stones' "Mother's Little Helper" (1966).
 In a lyric mirroring Trusts "Big Sister's Clothes", a teenage girl is ready to grow up to adulthood while her parents do not understand her nor approve of her love life.
 Perone says "You Little Fool" offers a culmination of the album's themes of "dejection over the messes people make of their lives".
 The final track, "Town Cryer", is a soft soul ballad that uses Nieve's orchestral arrangements to the fullest extent; by the song's extended coda, the orchestra overtakes the rest of the band.
 Costello utilises heavy wordplay to portray a man who has lost at love and has reached his breaking point: he dubs himself a "town crier" and is anxious to make his tears public.
 Gouldstone argues the introspective tone comes off as a deliberate personal confession.
-Reviewing Imperial Bedroom on release, Trouser Presss Scott Isler argued that the line, "love and unhappiness go arm in arm", perfectly describes the album thematically.
-Gouldstone contends that if the album itself is a quest to improve satisfaction following the overall dissatisfaction of Costello's earlier albums, the LP ends relatively the same as how it started; however, he maintains the journey itself has been "an enriching experience", and the long fade out of "Town Cryer" allows the listener to process the album as a whole before it ends.
+Reviewing Imperial Bedroom on release, Trouser Presss Scott Isler argued that the line "love and unhappiness go arm in arm" perfectly describes the album thematically.
+Gouldstone contends that if the album itself is a quest to improve satisfaction following the overall dissatisfaction of Costello's earlier albums, the LP ends relatively the same as how it started; however, he maintains the journey itself has been "an enriching experience", and the long fade-out of "Town Cryer" allows the listener to process the album as a whole before it ends.